danwatt/stock-ai-demo/03-vanguard-refactor.md

 # Vanguard Funds Integration & Code Refactoring

+## Task Prompts

+### Initial Request
+> Please update this script to also download the following funds: VV, VTSAX, VFIAX.
+>
+> Create a new chart page, similar to index.html, that renders these three funds.

+### Refactoring Request
+> Look at download_djia_data.py.
+There is a lot of reptition here.
+It is downloading 5 different times, and is largely repeating code each time.
+Refactor it to extract a method that will do the downloading, minimizing the repitition in the file.

+### Documentation Request
+> Please document our interaction in this thread, and store it in '03-vanguard-refactor.md'

 ## Overview

 In this session, we enhanced the DJIA visualization project in two significant ways: